-- Willingness to sacrifice – As a leader the followers’ need trained and supported, this requires a large measure of sacrifice in time, resource allocation, and demands innovation in thinking.
+- Willingness to sacrifice – As a leader, the followers need to be trained and supported; this requires a large measure of sacrifice in time, resource allocation and demands innovation in thinking.

 - Willing to follow without sacrificing the need to lead – Leaders can never sever the ties to the following, but the leader must act to lead.
 Above all else, leadership requires balancing between being a follower and leading well.

 Charismatic people need not apply, but those possessing ‘Chutzpah’ are always welcome.
-Charisma is a potent drug and when combined with the power of leadership has a tendency to lend itself to abusing followers.
-People possessing ‘Chutzpah,’ have the backbone to make a stand, and remain standing long after others would consider quitting.
-Determined ‘Chutzpah’ will be the order of the day to make any change, lead change, and drive change in others, while putting followers at ease, delivering praise, and inspiring others to achieve.
+Charisma is a potent drug and, when combined with the power of leadership, tends to lend itself to abusing followers.
+People possessing ‘Chutzpah’ have the backbone to make a stand and remain standing long after others would consider quitting.
+Determined ‘Chutzpah’ will be the order of the day to make any change, lead change, and drive change in others while putting followers at ease, delivering praise, and inspiring others to achieve.

-The Ideal candidate possesses a working and living knowledge of history, politics, sales, marketing, customer service, and a devotion to seeing others succeed.
-The Ideal Candidate must be willing to be an example and remain engaged mentally in the tasks of leadership.
+The ideal candidate possesses a working and living knowledge of history, politics, sales, marketing, customer service, and a devotion to seeing others succeed.
+The Ideal Candidate must be willing to be an example and remain engaged mentally in leadership tasks.
 Other qualities an Ideal Candidate would include: